dsmagicug/msitu/README.md

 If using two different sets of equipment, we advise the below to be followed.
 * Create a project `Project A` using  equipment `Set One`.
 * Using the app, draw all the possible lines that can be handled by `Project A`.
-* Stand on the last line of `Project A` and copy any two cordinates off of that line.( These will act as the new base points for `Project A` which will be loaded with `Set two`.)
+* Stand on the last line of `Project A` and copy any two coordinates off of that line.( These will act as the new base points for `Project A` which will be loaded with `Set two`.)
 * After copying the new base points, export `Project A`.
 It will be saved wherever your downloads are located on your phone/tablet.
 * Transfer `Project A` onto the phone/tablet you are going to use with equipment `Set Two`.
 * Open it using a `json editor` such as [json kitty](https://play.google.com/store/apps/details?id=codefeverr.json_kitty&hl=en&gl=US&pli=1)
 * Replace the existing base points of `Project A` with the copied base points and save it.
-* Open the app, when you tap `Import prject` the version of `Project A` with the new base points, will be available.
+* Open the app, when you tap `Import project` the version of `Project A` with the new base points, will be available.
 This will successfully be the same project as `Project A` from equipment `Set one` despite the fact that two different equipment sets were used.
-The planting lines will be right after the last line drawn by equipment `Set one`, with a negligeable offset of about 1-2 inches.
+The planting lines will be right after the last line drawn by equipment `Set one`, with a negligible offset of about 1-2 inches.

 ## Resources